aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

   virtualServiceName: 'service1.domain.local',
   mesh,
   clientPolicy: appmesh.ClientPolicy.fileTrust({
-    certificateChain: 'path-to-certificate',
+    certificateChain: '/keys/local_cert_chain.pem',
     ports: [8080, 8081],
   }),
 });

 node.addBackend(virtualService);

-cdk.Tag.add(node, 'Environment', 'Dev');
 ```

 The `listeners` property can be left blank and added later with the `node.addListener()` method.
 The `healthcheck` and `timeout` properties are optional but if specifying a listener, the `port` must be added.

 The `backends` property can be added with `node.addBackend()`.
 We define a virtual service and add it to the virtual node to allow egress traffic to other node.

-The `backendDefaults` property are added to the node while creating the virtual node.
+The `backendDefaultsClientPolicy` property are added to the node while creating the virtual node.
 These are virtual node's service backends client policy defaults.

 ## Adding a Route